NetworkNinja11/devops/README.md

 # devops
-Here I will practise devops related stuffs
+Here I will practise all the labs related to devops....!!
+I will learn how to use git and github.